twmb/franz-go/plugin/kotel/README.md

 				attribute.String("some-other-key", "baz"),
 			),
 		}
-		// Start a new span using the provided context and options ctx, span := tracer.Start(record.Context, record.Topic+" process", opts...)
+		// Start a new span using the provided context and options. ctx, span := tracer.Start(record.Context, record.Topic+" process", opts...)
-		// process record here
+		// process record here.
 		span.End()
-		// optionally pass the context to the next processing step }
+		// optionally pass the context to the next processing step.
+	}
 }
 ```